openbridge/openbridge.github.io/docs/pipeline.md

 - XSHA256 (requests SHA256 digest/checksum)
 - XSHA512 (requests SHA512 digest/checksum)

-If you need support for any of these these, please contact support.
+If you need assistance for any of these these, please contact Openbridge Support.

 # Connection Considerations